AkshayMenon8515/basic-webpage/README.md

-# Standard Chartered Bank Bahrain - HTML Webpage
+# Standard Chartered Bank Bahrain with Navigation Path(Study Purpose) - HTML Webpage

 This is a basic HTML project designed as a simple webpage layout for **Standard Chartered Bank Bahrain**.
 It demonstrates a clean structure using semantic HTML elements such as header, navigation, section, aside, and footer.